JoeEverest/JoeEverest/README.md

 * * * * *

-Hi there 🙋🏾‍♂️, I'm Joseph (Everyone calls me Joe so I answer to that too).
-I'm a hobbyist programmer based in Arusha, Tanzania.
-Currently, I'm a Web Developer Lead for [The School of St Jude](http://schoolofstjude.org/) and I'm pursuing a Bachelor's Degree in Computer Science.
+Hi there 🙋🏾‍♂️, I'm Joe.
+I'm a software engineer based in Arusha, Tanzania.
+Currently, I'm the Lead Developer for [The School of St Jude](http://schoolofstjude.org/) and I'm completing a Bachelor's Degree in Computer Science.

 ### Interests

 -   👨🏾‍💻 Code.
 (Obviously)
 -   🎧 Music
+-   💹 Economics
+-   🎨 Design
+-   🧑🏾‍💻 Startups
 -   🤝🏾 Using Technology to help my Community

 ### Say Hello on Social Media